Manojbhat09/manojbhat09.github.io_old/_pages/cv.md

  `May ~ Aug 19`

 _Computer Vision Research Intern_<br>
-  - Researching State-of-the-art 3D Deep-Learning detection methods with TensorRT(CUDA) and implemented classical 3D geometric methods for detection and tracking (State Estimation) with raw sensor data.
+  - Researching State-of-the-art DeepLearning 3D detection methods and implemented DBScan, KD-Tree and Kalman Filter tracking (State Estimation for automated annotation) with raw sensor data from scratch.
 Implemented PointRCNN and PointCNN on KItti-Argo dataset.
-Designed REST api Annotation tool.
-Added Kalman filter for state estimation in automatic annotation of Point-cloud 3D boxes.
+Developed REST api Annotation too software.
+Supported Release to Production in developing online versions of tool.
+Participated software development methodologies such as agile, lean.
 Supported Release to Production in developing online versions of tool.
 [CVPR 19 Paper](http://bit.ly/2TCdODU)
   - Developed business-goal oriented Constrained Decision tree to prune predictions by thresholding confidence at 97% Accuracy.
   - Evaluated Novel SafeAI lab developed PointCNN-XCRF (Tensorflow) for Region proposal and denoising in Segmentation.